top of page

 • Sometimes, headaches or neck pain

-The causes of Temporomandibular Disorder (TMD) are multifactorial and can involve a combination of muscle, joint, and psychological factors.
+The causes of TMD are multifactorial and can involve a combination of muscle, joint, and psychological factors.
 Understanding these causes is essential for effective management and treatment.

 Here are some of the primary factors that can contribute to the development of TMD: